-- If cell changes are not found, your sample does not need to be looked at for cell changes, as it is very unlikely you have or will develop them.
-Your results letter will tell you when to come back for screening.
+- If cell changes are not found, your results letter will tell you when to come back for screening.
 You should be invited back in 1 year.

-- If cell changes are found, you will be sent to more tests (colposcopy).
+- If cell changes are found, you will be sent for more tests (colposcopy).

 Read more about colposcopy >